railpath/finance-toolkit/docs/RISK_METRICS.md

 # Risk Metrics & VaR Calculations

-Comprehensive documentation of risk metrics and Value at Risk (VaR) calculations in finlib-ts.
+Comprehensive documentation of risk metrics and Value at Risk (VaR) calculations in @railpath/finance-toolkit.

 ---